Nethrax/cypress-showcase/README.md

 # cypress-showcase
-Showcase of cypress test based on real tests
+Showcase of real cypress tests but with anonymized data.
+This repository contains API, component, mock and UI cypress tests.